 “When this happened, Hillel International naturally got involved.
 And, sadly that’s kind of how I made a name for myself in the Hillel International world.
 I was known as the person who was fighting antisemitism on Michigan State’s campus.

 “This led me to apply to the International Student Cabinet the end of my junior year and fortunately be accepted.
 All of us on the cabinet have made an equal commitment to fight antisemitism.
 So, between the 22 of us and our advisor, we are here to help anyone.

-“This week I joined Hillel President and CEO Adam Lehman as well as other professionals from the Hillel movement to speak on a panel at the ADL’s Never is Now conference about confronting antisemtism on campus.
+“This week I joined Hillel president and CEO Adam Lehman as well as other professionals from the Hillel movement to speak on a panel at the ADL’s Never is Now conference about confronting antisemitism on campus.
 The biggest thing I want people to take away from my experience that it’s real and that it can happen to anyone.
 Antisemitism isn’t isolated to a specific school, a specific region, or a specific area in the United States.
 It can happen to anyone regardless of how protected you feel on campus.
 I want people to hear our stories and recognize what’s happening.

-“I always tell people when they’re going through a BDS fight, or a wave of antisemetic incidents on campus, that they just have to see it through.
+“I always tell people when they’re going through a BDS fight, or a wave of antisemitic incidents on campus, that they just have to see it through.
 You have to utilize your resources and don’t give up the fight.
 As cheesy as it sounds, it’s true.